Score High in Credibility, Accuracy, Practical Value

 The remaining two major expense categories refer to both gains and losses from activities that are not in the company's core line of business.
 This company is not, for instance, in the financial services, or financial investing, or lending business.
 The company is also not in the real estate business.
 The firm reports financial transactions in these latter areas separately from the areas that contribute to core business operating income.

-How Do Firms Predict and Measure Revenue Growth?
+How Do Firms Predict & Measure Revenue Growth?

 Potential investors who are considering buying shares of a company's stock will consider carefully the company's ability to grow sales revenues and grow profits.